SimKien/face_recognition/README.md

 # face_recognition

 This repo contains a simple face recognition in the video provided by an input camera.
+It works with python3.12 because there is no newer tensorflow-version.

 New users can be added with the script generate_user_images.py.
 This uses a camera (the main camera of the current system) and by pressing the button "s" the current frame is used to identify a face and save this face to the known users.